-WASHINGTON Dec 11 (Reuters) - Former Google Inc. executive Michelle Lee has been named deputy director of the U.S. Patent and Trademark Office and will run the agency until a new director is named, the USPTO said on Wednesday.
+WASHINGTON (Reuters) - Former Google Inc executive Michelle Lee has been named deputy director of the U.S. Patent and Trademark Office (USPTO) and will run the agency until a new director is named, the agency said on Wednesday.

-Currently head of the U.S. patent office's Silicon Valley outpost, Lee begins her new role on Jan.
-13.
+Currently head of the U.S. patent office's Silicon Valley outpost, Lee begins her new job on January 13.